Southern Style Pimento Cheese

 Additional Pimento Cheese “Secret Ingredients”

-Hands down, our favorite add-on was chopped jalapeno peppers.
-Here are some of the other things we tried:
+You can add other ingredients to make this recipe your own.
+Hands down, my favorite add-on is chopped jalapeno peppers.
+Here are some of the other things I’ve tried:

 - Black olives and green olives (good but not great)